Tags: Dairy Free, Giveaway, Ice Cream Maker, Mango, sorbet, Strawberry, Strawberry Mango Sorbet

 Some of the vanilla ice cream melted and seeped into the cake swirls when I used a bowl of warm water and a towel to loosen the cake from the bowl and plastic wrap, leaving me with soggy looking cake, as you can see above (my rolls were sliced pretty thin – bad idea).

 When I first saw a challenge for a swiss roll, I thought ‘Me likey swiss roll cakes’ – memories of those packaged, chocolate covered Swiss Rolls that our Moms packed in our lunch boxes came flooding back.
-YES, I know..we’re talking REAL swiss rolls, as in baked from scratch and filled with some kind of cream or whatever suits your palate.
-I had one of those plastic covered swiss rolls a few months ago..and OMG, they shrunk- not just by a little, but a lot.
+YES, I know..we’re talking REAL swiss rolls, as in baked from scratch and filled with some kind of cream or jam or whatever suits your palate.
+I had one of those plastic covered swiss rolls a few months ago..and WOW, they shrunk- and not just by a little, but a lot.
 SHRINKAGE is an understatement!
 The ones I recall from childhood were huge!
-Tsk Tsk to Drakes or whatever brand they are.
+Tsk Tsk to Drakes or whichever brand they are.

 The July 2010 Daring Bakers’ challenge was hosted by Sunita of Sunita’s World – life and food.
 Sunita challenged everyone to make an ice-cream filled Swiss roll that’s then used to make a bombe with hot fudge.
 Her recipe is based on an ice cream cake recipe from Taste of Home.-

 The first person I thought of was my father.
-The man covets ice cream cakes – he used to live at Carvel (A local ice cream establishment dating back to like 1800 -or so it always seems).
-I don’t think I can recall a birthday where one of the cakes wasn’t a Carvel ice cream cake (Never had Fudgy the Whale).
+The man covets ice cream cakes like nobodies business , and he used to live at Carvel (A local ice cream establishment dating back to like 1850, or so it seems).
+I don’t think I can recall a birthday where one of the cakes wasn’t a Carvel ice cream cake (Never Fudgy the Whale).
 I don’t think I can even recall a summer where there wasn’t at least one pack of Flying Saucers in our freezer.

 In any event, this recipe doesn’t contain those Carvel crunchies.
-Here’s a little secret, though – they’re made of broken Flying Saucer shells and drizzled with Magic Shell chocolate.
-Aren’t you glad you know that?
+Here’s a little secret, though – they’re made of broken Flying Saucer shells that are drizzled with Magic Shell chocolate.
+Aren’t you glad you know that now?

 Not being in the mood to try and figure out how much baking time and batter would sufficiently fill and bake the cake in a 10×15 or 12×17 pan, I stuck with Rosie’s sponge.
 I wanted to make a funky swiss roll, one that was flavored and colorful, so when I saw some pink and green swiss rolls on Flickr, I decided to use some of the leftover pistachio butter, from the Daring Cooks nut butter challenge, in one half of the batter, and dried, ground strawberries in the other half.
 A little green food color, a little pink food color, and voila, a pink and green swiss roll that really tastes like pink and green -well, pistachio and strawberry.
 No ubiquitous, artificial extracts in this bombe!